Our Faculty and Staff

 Christa Lo, DHSc, MPAS, PA-C

-Dr. Lo is the Associate Dean of the School of Health Professions.
-She joined the team in 2024 from Golden, CO bringing extensive experience in teaching and leadership from 16 years in Physician Assistant education.
-As Program Director of the Red Rocks PA Program, she converted the PA certificate program into the only Master’s degree program in a community college in the nation.
+Dr. Lo is the Senior Associate Dean for PA and Public Health.
+She joined TCOM in March 2026 from the College of Health Professions.
+She brings extensive experience in teaching and leadership from 16 years in Physician Assistant education.
+As Program Director of the Red Rocks PA Program in Denver, CO, she converted the PA certificate program into the only Master’s degree program in a community college in the nation.

 Jeffrey Beeson, DO, RN, EMT-P